AndreMIsidoro/escalations/linux_priviledges_escalation.md

 ## Gather More Basic Infomation

-	cat /etc/os-release - operating system and version echo $PATH - check what commands can and are been runned env - check any env variable for sensitive information
+	find / -type f -user $usersname 2>/dev/null - find all files that belong to a user cat /etc/os-release - operating system and version echo $PATH - check what commands can and are been runned env - check any env variable for sensitive information